-With less than a month to go before most firms will need to file their Form ADV annual updating amendment, now is the time to review the Custody Rule, to speak with a compliance consultant about any potential custody or compliance issues, and to ensure that this year’s Form ADV filing is updated.
+With less than a month to go before most firms will need to file their Form ADV annual updating amendment, now is the time to review the Custody Rule, speak with a compliance consultant about any potential custody or compliance issues, and ensure that this year’s Form ADV filing is updated.

 Contact Core Compliance today to discuss how we can help your firm file in a timely manner and navigate any potential custody issues.